Savelor/SQLAIRefactor/README.md

 ```

 ## 12. Prompt ruleset
 When refactoring T-SQL code, an OpenAI model can be guided not only by its training but also by a custom set of refactoring rules.
 These rules describe which patterns are considered bad practices and how they should be transformed into more optimized, secure, or maintainable alternatives.
-The process works as follows:
+They effectively define the scope of refactoring use cases we want to address.The process works as follows:

 - The model is given the original T-SQL code.
 - It is also provided with the refactoring rules.
 - Using both its training and the rules, the model identifies target cases (such as unsafe dynamic SQL, inefficient cursor usage, or string concatenation issues).
 - The model then rewrites the code according to the specified rules, producing an improved version.

-These rules effectively define the scope of refactoring use cases we want to address.
 See the details about how to refactor cursors here: [**Ruleset definition file**](https://github.com/Savelor/SQLAIRefactor/blob/master/docs/Cursors.md#avoiding-cursors)
 <div style="text-align: center;">
   <img
     src="https://github.com/user-attachments/assets/e1bafd47-1832-410b-b15b-0f38fde37049"